marcoanaya/echochambersbutwithevenmoreshapes/README.md

 My goal aims to offer a bleaker view of the modern Internet, where large social media platforms and their algorithms play a huge role determining how we use the technology and even who we are.

 The objects (which vary in size, color, and shape) wandering through the void represent us and our multifaceted nature.
 (The few amount of ways in which the objects  differ was a limitation of my abilities.)
-The objects are meant to move and with some randomness, evoke the feeling that they are in a way living.
+The objects are meant to move with some randomness, in order to evoke the feeling that they are in a way living.

 The simple algorithm, which chooses where the shapes move and who they can reach, exploits differences in one facet (color) to futher its own ends.
 The algorithm, in turn, changes this characteristic of the shapes as they are programatically moved around.